 - Great Northern – Great Northern beans, which resemble lima beans, are slightly nutty in flavor.
 They are larger than navy beans, but lighter in density with a thinner skin.
 They are often used in quick white chili recipes and require less time to cook than navy beans.

 - Navy Beans – Navy beans are also often used in white chili.
 They are smaller and slightly plumper than great Northern beans, however they have a denser texture and thicker skin.
 They take longer to cook to become tender.

-This easy 3 bean vegetarian chili uses canned beans and requires draining and rinsing the beans before adding them to the pot.
+This easy recipe for 3 bean vegetarian chili uses canned beans and requires draining and rinsing the beans before adding them to the pot.

 How to make vegetarian chili thicker?

 Regardless of if your chili recipe is bean, beef, or vegetarian, it should be stew-like and thick!
 Nothing is worse than a bowl of thin, watery chili when you are hoping for a cozy, hearty meal.

 In case you accidentally end up with sad, soup-like chili, below are a few different ways to quickly and easily thicken up your chili!

 - Use refried beans.
 Using refried pinto beans is an incredibly easy way to make thick chili!
 The refried beans blend seamlessly into vegetarian or bean chilies and give the stew a deliciously creamy texture.
 This recipe below utilizes refried beans.
 Pro-tip: Using refried beans is similar to the below method of mashing, minus all the extra effort!